 A new concessioner will be in place this summer and we currently do not have details on fee-based shuttles operating on the east side of the park.
 We will post information as soon as we have it.
 There are no public transportation options available in the North Fork area of the park.

 Does the shuttle system stop at the train station in West Glacier?

 No, Glacier's shuttle system only operates on the Going-to-the-Sun Road and in the Apgar area at this time.

 What if I lose or find an item on the shuttles; who do I give found items to, and where can I find what I lost?

 If you find an item on one of our shuttles, please give it to the shuttle driver so they can turn it into the park.
 If you lost an item, please visit one of our visitor centers or ranger stations to fill out a lost slip.
 You may also call the Chief Ranger's office at (406) 888-7820 to see if a lost item was turned in.
 As items are found and turned into the park, we notify the owners if a slip had been filled out.

 What are recommended ways of using the shuttle?

-- If you are visiting for the day, park your car at the Apgar Transit Center or St. Mary Visitor Center and hop on a shuttle there.
+- If you are visiting for the day, park your car at the Apgar Visitor Center or St. Mary Visitor Center and hop on a shuttle there.
 Return via a shuttle to get your car.

 - If you are camping in a campground, use your campground as a base camp and hop on a shuttle at the campground to explore the park.
 St. Mary Campground campers can walk to the St. Mary Visitor Center to use the shuttle.

-- If you are traveling by a large RV that is restricted from traveling across the Going-to-the-Sun Road, park at the Apgar Transit Center, St. Mary Visitor Center, your campground, and use the shuttle to explore the park.
+- If you are traveling by a large RV that is restricted from traveling across the Going-to-the-Sun Road, park at the Apgar Visitor Center, St. Mary Visitor Center, your campground, and use the shuttle to explore the park.